Pinocchio (2002 film): Plot

-A dove tells Pinocchio his father was heading out to sea to look for him.
+A dove tells Pinocchio that his father was heading out to sea to look for him.
 Pinocchio arrives at the shore, finding Geppetto on his ship and been knocked out by the waves.
 Pinocchio nearly drowns trying to save his father, then washes up by a city where he meets the Blue Fairy again.

-On his way to school, a kid throws a book at him, he ducks, and it hits Eugenio, who loses consciousness.
+On his way to school, a kid throws a book at him; he ducks and the book hits Eugenio, who loses consciousness.
 Pinocchio is blamed for the crime.
 Upon nearing the Blue Fairy's house he escapes, ending up in a grape farmer's trap.
 Pinocchio is freed by Lucignolo and returns to the Blue Fairy's home.

 The next day, Lucignolo convinces Pinocchio to join him on a trip to 'Fun Forever Land'.
 When there, the Cricket tries to warn them all they will turn into donkeys if they do not leave and continue being bad.
 Pinocchio soon becomes a donkey and is sold to a circus ringmaster.

 During his performance, Pinocchio gets hurt and is thrown into the sea, where he instantly returns to normal and is swallowed by a giant shark which coincidentally has also swallowed Geppetto.
 They escape together.

-Pinocchio takes Geppetto to a farm to help him recover by helping out a farmer to get his father better, inside the farmer's paddock he sees a sick donkey who he immediately recognize as Lucignolo, but his friend tragically dies from working too hard.
+Pinocchio takes Geppetto to a farm to help him recover by helping out a farmer to get his father better.
+Inside the farmer's paddock, he sees a sick donkey who he immediately recognizes as Lucignolo, but his friend tragically dies from working too hard.

 Rewarding his efforts to strive for moral prudence, the Blue Fairy transforms him into a real boy.
-With his wish granted, he and his father sees his old puppet body in the corner of the house and sets off his actual first day of school.
+With his wish granted, he and his father see his old puppet body in the corner of the house, and he sets off his actual first day of school.